jifunze

 Goal 5: Gender equality

-Since 2017, we have partnered with Ujamaa Africa in offering education to over 1500 children on puberty and sexual health.
+Since 2017, we have partnered with Ujamaa Africa in offering education to over 3447+ children and community health volunteers on puberty and sexual health.
 The program works to encompass learning in a culturally-appropriate manner.
-The program also includes the Sexual Assault Survivors Anon program and the Champion Program; additionally, we endeavour to expand into an adult Masters Training program in the future.
+The program also includes the Sexual Assault Survivors Anon program and the Champion Program.

 Thanks to -